 |1RTS = Ready to Spray (hose-end applicator)

-Note: As with all pesticides, read and follow all label instructions and precautions.
+Note: As with all pesticides, read and follow all label instructions and precautions for mixing and use.